SOUND

 Natural wood elements can be utilized for acoustic purposes, and adding a touch of wood to your sound treatments can create an immediate visual and acoustical impact.
 So, how is wood-finish, a traditionally hard, reflective material, used to absorb and diffuse sound waves?
 There are actually a variety of techniques that Kinetics employs, each offering their own visual appeal:

-sound absorbers
+Sound absorbers

 Picado: Micro-perforated holes, small enough to be invisible from a distance, allow sound energy to pass through to acoustical materials beneath.